innocenzi/laravel-vite/docs/guide/usage.md

 @tailwind utilities;
 ```

 In order to support Visual Studio Code, the development server will generate a `tsconfig.json` file (or update the existing one) with the configured aliases.
-Updating them will required a proper server restart.
+Updating them will require a proper server restart.

 Additionally, you can manually generate or update this file with the `vite:aliases` Artisan command.